rydmike/theme_demo/README.md

   /// https://github.com/rrousselGit/riverpod/issues/295
   /// https://codewithandrea.com/articles/riverpod-initialize-listener-app-startup/
   final ProviderContainer container = ProviderContainer(
-    // This observer is used for logging changes in all Riverpod providers.
+    // This observer is used for logging changes in all providers.
     observers: <ProviderObserver>[AppProviderObserver()],
   );